AsherJingkongChen/qscrape/README.md

 ## What is it for?

 With `qscrape`, you can explore the Web easily.
-This scraper will continuously bring you web pages.
-Reading text on the console is all you need to do.
+This scraper will continuously fetch resources from the Web.
+Playing with the console program is the only thing you need to do.

 We've provided a **command line tool** and a **library** for you, which are simple to use.
 You can obtain `qscrape` from NPM.
 Please see the section [`How to Obtain`](#how-to-obtain).